nicolastah/semantic-style-transfer/README.md

 - CUDA (GPU) -- Recommended
 - CUDNN (GPU) -- Recommended

 I recommend creating **isolated Python environments** using [Virtualenv](https://virtualenv.pypa.io/en/stable/). **Vital** to **avoid dependencies conflicts** when working on different projects.
 Here are 2 tutorials that should help you get started, [tuto1](http://thepythonguru.com/python-virtualenv-guide/) and [tuto2](http://www.simononsoftware.com/virtualenv-tutorial-part-2/).
-Say that using Linux is easier than windows to install everything
+I' m using [Ubuntu16.04](https://www.ubuntu.com/download/desktop), but the code should run on Windows and macOs.

 ### Model Weigths
 VGG19, put the link of where you cn find it.
 Explained briefly what is it and why we are using such model